felix-zenk/tor-quick/README.md

 ```

 > Keep in mind, that [not every listening port can be used](https://support.torproject.org/relay-operators/default-exit-ports/)
-> and relay operators may constrain the useable ports further.
+> and relay operators may constrain the usable ports further.

 To view the active forwards: